 The first pulse you take in this situation is your own.
 Take some deep belly breaths, bring your own heart rate down, and be a calming presence to them.

-How do you explain Afib to a patient going through it?
-I have a script that I use and it has never let me down.
+How do you explain this to a patient going through it?

 The reason this is so important for us to do as fast as possible is that when your heart doesn’t contract properly, blood can pool in your heart and cause clots.
 These can form and then travel from your heart to other areas of your body, like your brain, and cause major problems… like a stroke.
 That’s why you’re going to see me working quickly to get your heart back into that normal rhythm.